How to get started with Diablo 3 Season 24, now live

-The start of the new season is one of my favorite times of the year, like a mini gamer holiday for Diablo 3 players.
-I spend the time between Seasons cleaning up my stash (ugh), enjoying my newly increased Paragon numbers, and just generally trying to push the limits that much more.
-But I also do my prep homework, because I want to have everything together come 5:00 p.m.
+The new Season’s start is one of my favorite times of the year.
+It’s like a mini gamer holiday for Diablo 3 players.
+I spend the time between Seasons cleaning up my stash (ugh), enjoying my newly increased Paragon numbers, and generally trying to push the limits that much more.
+But I also do my prep homework because I want to have everything together come 5:00 p.m.
 Pacific (or earlier, if you play in the Europe or Asia regions).
-And since the season starts November 20, we’re all running out of prep time.
+And since the season starts this Friday, we’re all running out of prep time.

-Whether you are at that bleeding edge start line or kicking off your Season weeks later, here are some things you can do to make sure your Season 22 kicks off as cleanly as possible.
+Whether you’re at that bleeding edge start line or kicking off your Season weeks later, here are some things you can do to make sure your Season 24 kicks off as cleanly as possible.

 How to choose your class

 - What are your goals?
-Do you want to farm as many Death’s Breaths as possible, be the top solo Crusader, group with your friends to run Greater Rifts every weekend, or maybe make the leaderboards for Conquests?
+Do you want to farm as many Death’s Breaths as possible, be the top solo Crusader with your build, group with your friends to run Greater Rifts every weekend, or maybe make the leaderboards for Conquests?
 Whatever your goals, they can have a significant impact on your first steps in the new Season.

 In my spreadsheet, I rank different facets for each class from 1 (lowest) to 7 (highest) to get an idea of what may work best for me.
 I have played every class at this point, so I understand what I enjoy playing, and ordering things gives me a starting point to consider.
-I consider the starting sets from Haedrig’s Gift and their associated builds, the strongest and most useful builds for the Season, and what classes I have the most fun playing.
+Next, I consider the starting sets from Haedrig’s Gift (and the associated builds), the strongest and most useful builds for the Season, and what classes I have the most fun playing.

 Once I have a rough idea of my thoughts, I hit YouTube to see where other folks are leaning.
 Many streamers and YouTubers analyze classes/builds as part of their living, and they are brilliant people.
 I check out their feedback for what builds they tested and add that to my spreadsheet.
 Their opinions add another data point for me to consider.
 The whole process is another way I engage my mind with the game.

-After weighing all the options, it’s time to make a choice.
+After weighing all the options, it’s time to make a choice, and the sets each class gets this Season could play into it.

 Hurray!
-You figured out your class and are ready to go.
+You figured out your class and are ready to go when the Season starts!
 There is a reliable way to give yourself a leg up on your Season: the weekly Challenge Rift.

 Completing the week’s Challenge Rift grants you a cache full of resources to get your Season started; however, heed these critical caveats, or you won’t be able to claim the reward on your new character: